 Clyde Booth believed his financial failure was a conspiracy by the local funeral homes who began recommending burial elsewhere.
 The grounds remained secured and relatives were still able to visit for the next few years.
 However, by 2000 the doors were locked and Memorial Mound was closed for good.

 Sadly, Clyde Booth passed away in 2009 at the age of 89.
-Memorial Mound became abandoned and quickly fell into a state of neglect.
-Vandals broke in and dismantled chairs and tore apart anything they could use for scrap metal from the chapel.
+Memorial Mound became abandoned after his death and quickly fell into a state of neglect.
+Vandals tore apart anything they could use for scrap metal even dismantling chairs from the chapel.
 This left the facility in complete disarray.

-Most of the burials came from local funeral homes.
-Most of the caskets were not sealed or were direct burials.
+Most of the burials came from local funeral homes and many of the caskets were not sealed or were direct burials.

-This would prove to be detrimental over time causing the bodies to break down and fluids to leak from the caskets.
-Over the years, vandals broke open the caskets searching for valuables inside.
+This would prove to be detrimental over time, causing the bodies to break down and fluids to leak from the caskets.

 Local authorities knew of Memorial Mound for years and the neglected shape it was in, but failed to do anything about it until late 2014 after photos surfaced online of the remaining corpses.
 The remains of one infant and seven bodies were removed by authorities and taken to the coroner’s office until families could determine final arrangements.
-Once the bodies were removed the mausoleum was sealed.
-The property is now listed for sale.
+Once the bodies were removed the mausoleum was sealed shut.